streamnative/function-mesh-website/docs/install-function-mesh.md

 After executing the above command, you should be able to see the output indicating that the Function Mesh pod is up and running.
 For details, see [verify installation](#verify-installation).

-> **Note**
->
-> The `install.sh` command is suitable for trying Function Mesh out.
-If you want to deploy Function Mesh in production or other mission-critical scenarios, it is recommended to install Function Mesh through Helm.

 ### Install Function Mesh through Helm

 This example shows how to install Function Mesh through [Helm](https://helm.sh/).

 > **Note**
 >
-> - Before installation, ensure that Helm v3 is installed properly.
-> - For the use of `kubectl` commands, see [kubectl command reference](https://kubernetes.io/docs/reference/generated/kubectl/kubectl-commands).
+> For the use of `kubectl` commands, see [kubectl command reference](https://kubernetes.io/docs/reference/generated/kubectl/kubectl-commands).

 1. Add the StreamNative Function Mesh repository.